 *AIK: “Their dedicated purpose is, is to sign the information/quote.
 This will prove the data was coming from inside the TPM and is not tempered with.”

 With this information, the Microsoft Attestation Service is 100% sure it’s communicating with a real living TPM.
 So it will create the AIK certificate by using the AIK_Pub it received earlier.
 After the AIK certificate has been created, the Microsoft Attestation service will send back the so much-needed AIK certificate!

-The device will decrypt this AIK certificate by using the TPM and the EK private key (only exists in the TPM itself) And with this a nice trust relationship is created.
+The device will decrypt this AIK certificate by using the TPM and the EK private key (which only exists in the TPM itself) with this a nice trust relationship is created.

 The screenshot above is from a working device and it shows you the AIK certificate… Because the Intel Tiger lake CPU doesn’t like to retrieve its certificate from the Public CA. Without it… the AIK activation process will fail.

 After the whole technical explanation, I will now show it in a simple flow.
 Of course, this flow can be used when you are using firmware-based TPM devices like intel and starting the pre-provisioning process

 5. Trying to Solve it.